lennyitb/commentbox/README.md

   }%>
 ```

+### Add your style to the catalog

-Also of course you may add your own style(s) to the catalog of built-in styles:
+Of course, you may add your own style(s) to the catalog of built-in styles, and optionally set it as default:

 ```ruby
   CommentBox.add_style\